mrlupher/Syllabus/README.md

 3. Be able to write methods and understand the usefulness of object oriented programming
 4. Be able to write algorithms/pseudo code for various problems
 5. Understand data structures such as arrays and the different sorting techniques
-6. Be familiar with Visual Basic, Java, C#, and C++ programming languages so that you can fairly choose a language to advance to, if desired.
+6. Be familiar with Python, Java, C#, and C++ programming languages so that you can fairly choose a language to advance to, if desired.

 Materials Needed.
 Students will need a notebook and pens/pencils.
 Students are to come prepared to class,